Can I have a burial on my own private land?

 Do you own and operate your own certified crematory?

-We have affiliate “on-site” crematories in Lincoln County and in Portland.
+Yes, we have “on-site” crematories in Lincoln County and an affiliate in Portland.
 This assures no other third party involvement or special out of town transport costs.
 While many other funeral homes rely on “out of town” facilities to conduct the cremation and then return the ashes to them, we rarely do that unless absolutely necessary.
-Our affiliated qualified staff and technicians operate certified crematories.
-Our affiliate crematories are licensed and inspected by specialized regulators and the DEQ.
+Our qualified staff and technicians operate certified crematories.
+Our crematories are licensed and inspected by specialized regulators and the DEQ.
 We allow you to accompany your loved one to the crematory, if requested.
 You may also arrange for a private inspection of the crematory operations or funeral home facilities.

 What do ashes look like & what are they placed in?